marolAI/seams-workshop.github.io/02_session.md

 # Disadvantages of plain text files
 * Lack of standards:
-** No standard way to specify data format.
+- No standard way to specify data format.
 No standard way to express “special characters”.
 * Inefficiency:
-* Can lead to massive redundancy (repetition of values).
+- Can lead to massive redundancy (repetition of values).
 Speed of access and space efficiency for large data sets.
 Difficult to store “non-rectangular” data sets.
-* Internationalization
 * Lack of data integrity:
-* lack of data integrity measures
+- lack of data integrity measures